ashwin232003/TNSDC-Generative-AI-Project-au211521104015/README.md

 To get started, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the necessary dependencies by running `pip install -r requirements.txt`.
+2. Install the necessary dependency

 ## Usage